 Customer needs are rapidly changing.

 How to balance commercial demands and customer expectations?
 By better listening to customers and understanding of drivers for their behavioral change.
-Marketing leaders must use this insight to represent customer needs to the broader organization, educate other leaders on shifting customer expectations, and influence them to take action and thus double the chances to influence the revenue growth.
+Marketing leaders must use this insight to represent customer needs to the broader organization, educate other leaders on shifting customer expectations, and influence them to take action and thus double the chances to influence revenue growth.

 Marketing budgets are under pressure.

 Multiple conflicting forces are keeping budget pressure high.
-However, this pressure extends beyond cost-cutting - to optimize the performance of remaining programs and directing investments to strategic initiatives that support growth and digital transformation.
+However, this pressure extends beyond cost-cutting - to optimize the performance of remaining programs and direct investments to strategic initiatives that support growth and digital transformation.
 Cost optimization starts with data and marketing technology.
-According to the CMO Council, 69% of companies are investing more in MarTech, but failure to effectively use it to collect, integrate and analyze data indicates a disconnect between marketing efforts and spending, business needs, and priorities.
+According to the CMO Council, 69% of companies are investing more in MarTech, but failure to effectively use it to collect, integrate, and analyze data indicates a disconnect between marketing efforts and spending, business needs, and priorities.